 3. That unless the licensee or certificate holder submits a written request for a hearing within thirty days after service of the notice by certified mail, the board may consider the allegations admitted and may take any disciplinary action allowed pursuant to this chapter without conducting a hearing.

-G. If the state board of nursing acts to modify any registered nurse practitioner's prescription writing privileges, it shall immediately notify the state board of pharmacy of the modification.
+G. If the Arizona state board of nursing acts to modify any registered nurse practitioner's or clinical nurse specialist's prescription writing privileges, it shall immediately notify the Arizona state board of pharmacy of the modification.